srcimon/screwbox/docs/blog/2025-07-18-make-some-noise/index.md

 so the third dimension used for generating noise will most likely be time.
 Nonetheless, you can also create some pseudo 3D content using these utilities, as seen in the example screenshots.
-The second one is a three-dimensional fractal noise which looks quite cool but doesn't add much value to the engine because it's so slow and I cannot imagine any actual use but creating cool blog post illustrations.
+The second one is a three-dimensional fractal noise which looks quite cool but doesn't add much value to the engine because it's so slow and I cannot imagine any actual use but creating nice looking blog post illustrations.

 ![noise](fractal.png)